ArtoPesola/Fibion-Analytics/README.md

-# FibionFlow
+# Fibion Analytics
-Fibion Flow is an R markdown code to process data collected from the Fibion Research device.
+Fibion Analytics is an R markdown code to process data collected from the Fibion device.
 It includes a validated algorithm to detect sleep and non-wear periods and to analyse sitting and physical activity durations, accumulation patterns and energy expenditures from the valid waking hours.
 Additional properties include visual representation of the algorithm performance, and data segmentation based on custom timestamps, e.g. for analysing sitting and physical activity metrics for working and non-working hours.

-## Features of FibionFlow
+## Features of Fibion Analytics
 - Automated valid waking wear isolation from time in bed and prolonged non-wear
 - Adaptable parameters to customize algorithm thresholds
 - Adaptable wear time criteria
 - Visualisation of valid waking wear vs. sleep and non-wear with activiyt intensity and off periods (can be exported as pdf files)
 - Data segmentation by customized timestamps (can be imported as Microsoft Excel files)

-## Outputs of FibionFlow
+## Outputs of Fibion Analytics

 ### Sitting and activity duration and energy expenditure:
  - Waking wear time